imzihangwang/imzihangwang.github.io/index.md

 ## About Me

-I'm a third-year Ph.D. student in the ([Department of Biostatistics and Bioinformatics](https://sph.emory.edu/departments/bios/index.html)) at Emory University working with Professor ([Benjamin B. Risk](https://github.com/thebrisklab)).
+I'm a third-year Ph.D. student in the [Department of Biostatistics and Bioinformatics](https://sph.emory.edu/departments/bios/index.html) at Emory University working with Professor [Benjamin B. Risk](https://github.com/thebrisklab).
 I received M.S. in Statistics from UW-Madison and B.S. in Statistics from Nankai University in China.
 I'm interested in statistical methods in neuroimaging, causal inference, machine learning, and statistical genetics.

 ## Research Interests